 If your employer has admitted liability for the accident and your injuries, the chance of you making a successful compensation claim is likely to be very high.

 If on the other hand your employer disputes liability or suggests that you were partly to blame for the accident, the case will be more complex.
 But don’t worry, as solicitors have a huge amount of experience handling all types of injury claims.
 They will thoroughly review the particulars of your case and will give an honest and professional opinion as to the most likely outcome.

 Can I make a work accident claim on a no win, no fee basis?

 Absolutely.
-At CouncilClaims.co.uk, we provide a 100% No Win No Fee service for all of our clients.
+At CouncilClaims.co.uk, we only work in partnership with solicitors that provide a 100% No Win No Fee service to clients.

 No win no fee claims are also known as a Conditional Fee Agreement or CFA.
 Processing your claim on this basis will give you the confidence of knowing that you will not be out of pocket if your case is lost.

-Our injury solicitors will offer to work for you on a no win, no fee arrangement if their case assessment highlights that you have valid grounds for making a claim.
+Your injury solicitor will offer to work for you on a no win, no fee arrangement if their case assessment highlights that you have valid grounds for making a claim.

 If your claim is unsuccessful, you won’t pay a penny.